tonyauyeung/tonyauyeung.github.io/content/post/oxford-visiting/index.md

   - admin
 tags:
   - News
-summary: I'll studying Mathematics and Statistics and affiliated with Department of Statistics and St.Peter's College.
+# summary: I'll studying Mathematics and Statistics and affiliated with Department of Statistics and St.Peter's College.
 ---

+I'll study Mathematics and Statistics and affiliated with Department of Statistics and St.Peter's College.
+I'm advised by [Prof. Geoff Nicholls](https://www.stats.ox.ac.uk/~nicholls/).